Sohampatel26/Revisiting-ML/README.md

 Day5- Completed K means clustering, AdaBoost, Gradient Boosting and XGBoost with notes and codes also made a project on SVM (Stroke Prediction using SVM).

+Day6- Worked with RNN and its mathematics, created notes of the same.

+Day7- Learnt LSTM in very detail and created its notes along with the code template.